nire9221/grab_n_go/README.md

 # Grab_N_Go
 ## About The Project
 grab N go is contact free store system mocking AmazonGo.
-Using Intel Realsense to get frames from live video stream This code is only for detection part, and customer check-in & out system is
+Intel Realsense is used to get frames from live video stream.

-YOLOv5 + deepSORT + OpenPose + Oracle DB
+This code is only for object detection using Yolov5 with deepSORT and OpenPose.
+For customer check-in & out system, here's the code (https://github.com/MinsuKimhero/GrabNGo_CheckInNOut)

 ## Environment
 * OS: Ubuntu 20.04